saloon-protocol/smartcontracts/README.md

 ## SC Frontend integrationd TODOs:

+- Think about token approval process.
+When/how is the user asked to approve tokens for staking?

 - Emit event updating total payout balance everytime the balance is changed (stake, unstake, project deposit, project withdrawal)

 - Emit event updating poolCap